The future of fintechs: Risk and regulatory compliance

 - Learn more

 Two follow-up papers will complete this series on the future of fintechs.
-The second paper will examine governance and business considerations for fintechs that are planning to pursue a bank charter.
+The second paper examines governance and business considerations for fintechs that are planning to pursue a bank charter.
 The third will explore a framework for, and associated elements of, a fintech regulatory risk compliance model.

 Fintechs and banks: Blurring the lines